botchagalupe/dirsync/Dirsync-Tool.md

 Dirsync-Tool i.0 only supports user prompt feature for data intake.
 A customer can have multiple LDAP services with different configurations.
 Here are the attribute values the user should gather from LDAP/AD administrator before integrating LDAP with Enstratius.

 <code>customer_admin_group</code>
- : The CN of your the group in your directory service (for example, ‘Administrators’) that will always have administrative access across all accounts in your infrastructure.
+ : The CN of the group in the directory service (for example, ‘Administrators’) that will always have administrative access across all accounts in the infrastructure.
 This value may be null.
-If null, you must have some non-directory service group as your admin group elsewhere.
+If null, user must have some non-directory service group as admin group elsewhere.
 Enstratius will search under ldap_group_base for an object with an object class of ldap_ group_object_class and the CN matching this value.
 That group will be the admin group.

 <code>standard_groups</code>
- : Similar to customer_admin_group, this value is a comma-separated list of group CNs representing the groups to be replicated between Enstratius and your directory service.
-This may be null if you are just replicating the customer_admin_group.
+ : Similar to customer_admin_group, this value is a comma-separated list of group CNs representing the groups to be replicated between Enstratius and directory service.
+This may be null if trying to replicate the customer_admin_group.
 This list should not, however, include the customer_admin_group.
-Users in these groups will be synchronized into Enstratius, but the groups won’t have any special access except that defined by roles you assign.
+Users in these groups will be synchronized into Enstratius, but the groups won’t have any special access except that defined by roles they are assigned.

 <code>ldap_access_endpoint</code>
  : For example, ldap://ad.example.com/.
-This is your LDAP server.
+This is the LDAP server.

 <code>ldap_access_principal</code>
  : The formal DN for the principal being used to authenticate connections with LDAP.
 For example, ‘CN=LDAP User,CN=Users,DC=ad,DC=example,DC=com’.

-<code>ldap_access_secret</code>
+<code>ldap access password</code>
- : The encrypted secret password for your directory service access.
-In order to create this value, you must run the command java com.enstratus.directory.CustomerLdapDirectory CUSTOMER_ID ENCRYPTION_KEY PASSWORD and use the encryption key defined in the classes/cms/networks.cfg file under the encryptionKey value to perform the encryption.
-You must have the enstratus-directory-2011.08.1.jar file in your CLASSPATH.
-This encrypted value cannot be decrypted with the encryption password alone.
-The output of the command is what you stick in ldap_access_secret.
+ : The directory service access password.
+DirsyncTool will encrypt the password and generate a secrete access code and store in database as <code>ldap_access_secret</code>.

 <code>ldap_access_ssl</code>
  : A value of ‘Y’ or ‘N’ depending on whether SSL should be used for the communications with the LDAP server.
 ‘Y’ is recommended.